 How far can you go with tweaking your online store?
 With Wix, you can go all the way.

-If you’re designing your storefront with Wix ADI, you can modify and add sections from their pre-designed blocks.
-If you’re working with the Wix Editor, you have complete design freedom.
+If you’re designing your storefront with Wix’s website-builder, you can modify and add sections from their pre-designed blocks.
+If you’re working with Wix templates, you have complete design freedom.
 You can add and remove any site element you want.

-With design freedom, comes great responsibility.
+But with design freedom comes great responsibility.
 And I don’t want you to get lost in the many design features Wix offers.
-So as your sensei, I’ll guide you through the possibilities you get using the Wix Editor.
+Below I’ll guide you through the possibilities you get using the Wix Editor.

 Each template has its own concept, layout, and features.
-To see the templates we suggest, visit our blog about Wix ecommerce templates and spot your favorites!
+To see the templates we suggest, visit our blog on Wix ecommerce templates and pick out some favorites.

 Aside from online store templates, Wix also features templates built to showcase photography, music, events, travel adventures, communities, and more.
 You can choose whichever template you like and add Wix Stores to any of them.

 Even though you’ll work with a template, you can still customize every single thing on the page.
-Seriously.
+Seriously—everything.
 You can:

-You can find all of those elements I mentioned (and more!) in the Wix Editor.
+You can find all of the elements I mentioned (and more!) in the Wix Editor.
 To add these design elements, click Add from the left side menu.

 Store customization isn’t just design.
 It’s also branding.
 It’s making sure your customers remember your store name so they can come back and shop.

 Pick a simple yet bold name for the domain.
 Wix offers free web hosting and a free domain to use—username.wixsite.com/yourstorename.
 If you want your own custom solution, like yourstorename.com, you can get the domain name with Wix too.